How To Create A Content Map For Your Website

 What are some benefits of using a Content Map?

-Using a Content Map has many benefits including increased visibility into what content exists on your site; improved organization; better navigation through related topics; easier tracking/monitoring; faster updates to existing pages; more efficient creation/deletion of new pages; as well as automated page building which helps support SEO efforts.
+Using this strategy document has many benefits including increased visibility into what content exists on your site; improved organization; better navigation through related topics; easier tracking/monitoring; faster updates to existing pages; more efficient creation/deletion of new pages; as well as automated page building which helps support SEO efforts.
 Additionally, having an up-to-date Content Map can help you identify holes in your content strategy and thus provide valuable insights into opportunities to create new content.

 Content maps are a great way to keep track of your website or business’ content, plan and design your website, create new content, and track the progress of your website or business.
 By using them effectively, you will be able to maximize the impact of your online presence!